jonnyroutley/robot-game/README.md

 <img src="https://github.com/jonnyroutley/robot-game/blob/main/imgs/Game.gif">

-Collecting the right types/quantities of ingredients according to the order earns points, with a bonus for every correct pizza completed.
+Score points by collecting the ingredients (`left/right arrow keys`) shown in order.
+When a pizza is complete take it to the oven and hit `space` to clear the order and get a points bonus.

 Collecting a wrong ingredient will incur a strike, and if it's one of the nasty ones (*is that a... human nose?*) will mean you have to start the order over.
 Three strikes and it's game over !